melanietosik/viterbi-pos-tagger/README.md

 ## Overview

-The goal of this project was to implement and train a [part-of-speech (POS) tagger](https://en.wikipedia.org/wiki/Part-of-speech_tagging), as described in [Chapter 10](https://web.stanford.edu/~jurafsky/slp3/10.pdf) of the [3rd edition of "Speech and Language Processing"](https://web.stanford.edu/~jurafsky/slp3/) (Jurafsky and Martin).
+The goal of this project was to implement and train a [part-of-speech (POS) tagger](https://en.wikipedia.org/wiki/Part-of-speech_tagging), as described in ["Speech and Language Processing"](https://web.stanford.edu/~jurafsky/slp3/10.pdf) (Jurafsky and Martin).

 A [hidden Markov model](https://en.wikipedia.org/wiki/Hidden_Markov_model) is implemented to estimate the transition and emission probabilities from the training data.
 The [Viterbi algorithm](https://en.wikipedia.org/wiki/Viterbi_algorithm) is used for decoding, i.e. finding the most likely sequence of hidden states (POS tags) for previously unseen observations (sentences).

+## Implementation details

+The HMM is trained on bigram distributions (_pairs_ of adjacent tokens).
+The first pass over the training data generates a fixed list of vocabulary tokens.
+Any token occurring less than twice in the training data is assigned a [special unknown word token](https://github.com/melanietosik/viterbi-pos-tagger/blob/master/data/unk_toks.txt) based on a few selected [morphological idiosyncrasies](https://wac.colostate.edu/books/sound/chapter5.pdf) of English word classes (e.g. most tokens with the suffix "-ism" are nouns).
+The second pass uses the transformed training data to collect the bigram transition and emission counts and saves them to a model file.

+To decode the development and test splits, the input sequence is first transformed according to the unknown word rules mentioned above.
+The transition and emission counts are then converted to proper probability distributions, using [additive smoothing](https://en.wikipedia.org/wiki/Additive_smoothing) to estimate probabilities for transitions/emissions that have not been observed in the training data.
+A pseudo count `alpha > 0` is used as the smoothing parameter, with `alpha = 0.001` giving best results on the development split (see results below).

+For both training and decoding, the input sequences are treated as one continuous sequence of tokens.
+Sentence boundaries are marked by introducing an artificial "start-of-sentence" state ("--s--") occuring with "newline" tokens ("--n--").
+It takes about 60 seconds to train the model and decode the development split.

 ## Run the tagger